Charges Brought In TS Escort Murder Case

 Ms Santillan’s website described her a “one in a million”, and says she is a TS girl visiting from Miami.

 Now I have to say, I am not sure what has cause this lady to be murdered, so therefore it would be ridiculous, and quite offensive to start speculating.
 However, it wouldn’t be out of the realms of possibility to say that it was motivated by bigotry, or she was targeted because she was an escort.

-Here at Escort England, we have see society become more accepting of Trangender people.
+Here at XEscorts, we have see society become more accepting of Transgender people.
 When once they were seen as a bit strange, or even possibly mentally ill, most of the population now accepts them for who they are.
 However, there are still people who are bigots, and that is why hate crime is still an issue.
 We really shouldn’t stop campaigning for equal rights, or helping those who are maybe a bit different, gaining even more acceptance.

 A Safer Society

 However, if this is a case of her being murdered because she is an escort, or because an escort is an easy target, then that once again goes to show that the sex industry shouldn’t be getting forced underground.
 Anyone who thinks that paying for sex should be made illegal, is, in my personal opinion, a cretin.
 When prostitution is in essence, criminalised, the chances of crime being committed against escorts increases dramatically.
 Once some animal thinks that the escort won’t go to the police, or the police won’t really be that interested (instead thinking danger is an occupational hazard) they are more likely to commit acts of varying seriousness.